Tap the text to show or hide reading controls.

 Don’t tell me.

-“The head of the house has not yet officially designated anyone, not anyone at all, as his successor.”
+“The head of the house has not yet officially designated anyone — not anyone — as his successor.”

-“Don’t tell me” had a way of grabbing you by the throat.
+There was a reason a “don’t tell me” always managed to grab me by the throat.
 Valerian was not the official heir.

 Momentarily at a loss for words, I asked Seraphina,